 The linker might emit warning message L6221E when an execution region base address overlaps with the load address of another region.
 This could be due to an incorrect scatter file.
 The memory map of the image has a load view and an execution view, described by the scatter-loading file.
 A non-ZI section must have a unique load address and in most cases must have a unique execution address.
-From RVCT v3.1 onwards, the linker no longer assigns space to ZI execution regions.
+The linker does not assign space to ZI execution regions.
 Therefore this warning might be because a load region LR2 with a relative base address immediately follows a ZI execution region in a load region LR1.